5roop/task15/README.md

 * Add missing parties to parties table.
 See wiki articles in skype chat.
 * Fix references
 * Run contrubuting.md validation as described on github.

+# Meeting notes 2022-10-24T11:16:33

+✓ `Nepoznat` errors: create a new MP, called Unknown.
+Assign these instances to them.

+✓ inWrite an email to Tomaž and set a meeting to fix further.

+# Meeting with Tomaž, questions:

+* What's up with the two errors in the validation output? (`ERROR: Can't find local id for u/@who="#GolemAnteZvonimir` and `ERROR: Duplicate party affiliation for #HS`)
+* Validation is currently done with `make validate-parlamint-HR`, is there more to be done?
+* Are there any hooks when pushing to my fork?
+* Term 10 is still ongoing.
+Is it better to list it as finished at the last date for which there are data or is it better to go for some other designation?
+Right now I use the latest date for which we still have data.
+* I don't have education data (only `education_y`).
+So far this does not affect validation, but probably we want to include this.
+* Right now all entries in the MP table are assumed to have `role="member"` in the affiliation.
+* (If there is time:) Is there a smart way to work with TEI namespaces?